gferhpc/supercomputing.tue.nl/pages/documentation/software/easybuild.md

     home dir.
--   The production env is in `/sw/rl8/{arch}/{app,mod}` where `{arch}` is the result of `module load archspec;archspec cpu` on a node in the tue.build.q.
+-   The production env is in `/sw/rl8/{arch}/{app,mod}` where `{arch}` is the result of `module load archspec;archspec cpu` on a node in the `tue.build.q`.
--   Software is built and installed using the tue.build.q, which makes use of the lowest common denominator micro architecture that we have.
+-   Software is built and installed using the `tue.build.q`, which makes use of the lowest common denominator micro architecture that we have.
 This produces builds that can run on all nodes, but with degraded performance.